bws428/pytorch-test/README.md

 The end result of this particular tutorial is the installation of the open-source [Fooocus](https://github.com/lllyasviel/Fooocus) text-to-image generator (similar to [Stable Diffusion](https://stablediffusionweb.com/) and [Midjourney](https://www.midjourney.com/)), but feel free to stop or diverge at any point to get the specific setup you're looking for.

-# 1. Set up a Coding Environment
+# 1. Set up a coding environment

 The following software will get you up and running for general software development on the Mac.
 Once you get the hang of them, you'll find these programs useful in day-to-day Mac operations, even when you're not writing code.